-In the age of avocado enthusiasm, it's little wonder the nutrient-dense green gem would be found on any list pertaining to food and beauty.
-However, its usual pedestal resides atop the ingestibles, not the topical.
+In the age of avocado enthusiasm, it’s little wonder the nutrient-dense green gem would be found on any list pertaining to food and beauty.
+However, we tend to focus on its ingestible, not topical, benefits.
 But, the fatty-over achiever has a place, of course, on our crowns, as it makes for an intensely nourishing hair mask.
 The natural oils and fats in avocados work wonders on dry, damaged hair that suffers from split ends.
 To get started, cut your avocado in half and remove the pit.
 Peel off the skin and mash the flesh to a very smooth consistency.
 Add a little bit of water to blend it easier.
 Using your hands (with gloves to avoid mess), add the mixture in small dollops to damp hair until every strand is covered.
 After rinsing, if you feel your hair needs it, apply conditioner.
 Not only will this mask leave your hair super shiny, it also conditions your scalp.

 While the prospect might turn your tummy a little, raw eggs have long been known for their hair saving abilities, inside and out.
 Rich in fats and proteins, eggs strengthen and repair your hair, leaving it feeling and looking shiny and healthy.
 For this reason, we threw our slightly repulsed prejudices aside and went literally head-first into some raw eggs.
 To start this remedy, crack two eggs into a bowl and whip them until the yolk is blended.
 Apply the mixture to dry or damp hair.
 When rinsing hair, make sure to use cool to lukewarm water because very hot water on this mask could cook the eggs in your hair – not the effect you’re after… This mask will repair damage and leave your hair feeling strong and healthy.